How to Use and Mind Mapping Examples – Perhaps many have heard about what mind maps are and practice them.

 The brain can work optimally if the left brain and right brain can work simultaneously.

 If seen from its role, the left brain and right brain have different ways of working.

-On the contrary, the right brain is the brain whose role is to think conceptually, imagination, emotionally like feeling sad and angry and while daydreaming.
+On the contrary, the right brain is the brain which role is to think conceptually, imagination, emotionally like feeling sad and angry and while daydreaming.

 The nature of right-brain memory is the long term in contrast to the left brain.

 So according to Tony Buzan, we need a method of note-taking that can involve patterns of associations and images so that our brains are more optimal in remembering, analyzing and getting ideas.

 A mind map is a tool created to facilitate a person in the process of thinking (including in remembering and looking for ideas) in accordance with the workings of the human brain.